nmlgc/mly/README.md

 For easier navigation, the output also contains the total MIDI pulse count and the 0-based *quarter-note:pulse* beat number in separate columns.

+### `duration`

+Prints the total duration of the sequence.

+This command only examines the track with the highest final MIDI pulse value.
+Multi-track sequences might have their tempo events on a different track, which will cause all realtime values to be omitted.
+In that case, you will need to flatten the sequence using the `smf0` command beforehand.

 ### `filter-note`

 Removes all note events within the given range, and writes the modified MIDI to stdout.